 Proprioceptive Input Activities

 I’ve created a list of simple activities that children can do every day.
-Occupational therapists reccomend short but frequent sensory breaks through the day, rather than longer but less frequent periods of activity.
+Occupational therapists recommend short but frequent sensory breaks through the day, rather than longer but less frequent periods of activity.

 1. Fun Movements

-Consider taking a 5-minute movement break each hour and engaging in one of these fun, whole body movements:
+Take a 5-minute movement break every 1-2 hours and engage in one of these fun, whole-body movements:

 - Wheel Barrel Walking